MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

   Zero telemetry.
 No profiling.
 All local.
 Every request scrutinized, every connection transparent.

 - 🧠 **Built for Deep Research**
-  Tab grouping, multi-window workflows, distraction-free modes — reimagining what browsers should do for thinkers.
+  Tab grouping, multi-window workflows, AI and LLM convienience implemented, eye protection, the list goes on — reimagining what browsers should do for thinkers.
 Bringing pc features to mobile as a side quest.

 - ✨ **Minimal UI, Maximal Clarity**
   Focus-oriented ui with immersive layouts and plenty of tools.
 Great anywhere, excellent on the go.